Mortgage calculator

 What is a mortgage calculator?

-Our quick mortgage calculator* can give you a good indication of the amount you could borrow based on 4 x your income.
+Our quick mortgage eligibility calculator^ can give you a good indication of the amount you could borrow based on 4 times your income.
 But, ultimately, it’s down to the individual lender to decide.

 As part of an affordability assessment, lenders will check your credit report to see how you’ve managed debt in the past.
 It’s a good idea to check your credit report and get it into shape at least six months before you apply for a mortgage.